H1B Specialty Occupation

-• Hold a US bachelor’s or higher degree required by the specialty occupation from an accredited college or university
+1. Hold a U.S. bachelor’s or higher degree in the specialty field from an accredited institution.

-• Hold a foreign degree that is the equivalent to a US bachelor’s or higher degree required by the specialty occupation from an accredited college or university
+2. Possess a foreign degree equivalent to a U.S. bachelor’s or higher degree in the specialty field from an accredited institution.

-• Hold an unrestricted state license, registration, or certification that authorizes you to fully practice the specialty occupation and be immediately engaged in that specialty in the state of intended employment
+3. Have an unrestricted state license, registration, or certification allowing full practice in the specialty occupation in the intended employment state.

-• Have education, specialized training, and/or progressively responsible experience that is equivalent to the completion of a US bachelor’s or higher degree in the specialty occupation, and have recognition of expertise in the specialty through progressively responsible positions directly related to the specialty.
+4. Demonstrate education, specialized training, and/or progressively responsible experience equivalent to a U.S. bachelor’s or higher degree in the specialty field, with recognition of expertise through progressively responsible positions directly related to the specialty.

 H-1B Visas for Specialty Occupations